 a.
 Francis Allan Quintin Stephens bequeathed his residuary estate to the University of Sydney for the purpose of supporting research work in any faculty of the University.
 The scholarship was originally established in 1953 to support a postgraduate research award.

 a.
-Applicants must be studying full-time for a higher degree by research at the University of Sydney.
+Applicants must be a commencing student, studying full-time for a higher degree by research at the University of Sydney.

 b.
 Applicant must be a domestic student and be eligible to be considered for RTP stipend scholarships.

 a.
 The successful applicant will be awarded the Scholarship on the basis of academic merit.

 b.
 The successful applicant will be awarded the Scholarship on the recommendation of the committee appointed by the Academic Board.

 a.
 Holders of the Scholarship will receive a stipend equivalent to the Research Training Program (RTP) Stipend Scholarships awarded of that year, indexed annually on 1 January.

 b.
 Other benefits will be the same as those under the Research Training Program Stipend Scholarship.

 e.
 The Scholarship will be offered subject to the availability of funding.

 a.
 Progression is subject to passing the annual progress review.

 a.
 The Scholarship recipient receives up to 20 working days recreation leave each year of the Scholarship and this may be accrued.
 However, the student will forfeit any unused leave remaining when the Scholarship is terminated or complete.
 Recreation leave does not attract a leave loading and the supervisor's agreement must be obtained before leave is taken.